DarkishLocket10/2026site/src/pages/posts/picking-apart-my-listening-history.md

 ### Closing thoughts

 Sifting through my own Spotify history has been super nostalgic and surprisingly insightful.
-Simple aggregations revealed listening trends that I didn't know existed, like *12:00 a.m. on a Sunday* being when I decide to start jamming out.
+Simple aggregations revealed listening trends that I didn't know existed, like *12:00 a.m. on a Sunday* being when I consistently jam out before calling it a night.
 It's fun taking a look at the data points and trying to remember what was going on in my life during that time.
 A pleasant surprise was discovering habits that I can act on.
 My original idea for this post was to take a dive into a huge dataset while also having a retrospective on life.
 I noticed my musical tastes shifted alongside pivotal moments in my life.
 Of course, those major moments in my life aren't displayed here, but echoes of them are hidden in the shifts, peaks, and quiet valleys of my listening history.

 <figure>
     <img src="/postphotos/post 6 - spotify/gambino3.jpg" alt="Another Childish Gambino at Scotiabank Arena, shot by me" />